CesiumGS/cesium-unreal-vr-tutorial/README.md

 ### :one: Tutorial 1 - Teleportation, Line Traces, and Height Correction

-In the first tutorial we cover teleporting the user long distances across the world and fetching higher levels of detail on 3D Tiles from a distance.
+In the first tutorial we cover teleporting the player long distances across the world and fetching higher levels of detail on 3D Tiles from a distance.
 This tutorial also covers common issues in VR like moving below the surface and provides strategies to render line traces from the players hands.

 The teleportation level is located at [Content/Teleportation/Teleportation.umap](blob/main/Content/Teleportation/Teleportation.umap)